 Basically the formula is number of miles driven divided by the number of gallons at second fill up.
 I purchased the ScanGaugeE MPG trip calculator pictured above that plugs into your vehicles diagnostic connector and provides both instant or average fuel economy helping track costs on a per week or month basis.

 The ScanGaugeE monitors and helps you control driving habits with positive reinforcement.
 Think Smooth acceleration and deceleration.
-It calculates efficiency over these parameters and provides users with feedback that will help them increase fuel efficiency and save money.
-This motivates me to keep my foot off the gas and shows me when my hypermiling techniques are most effective.
+It calculates efficiency over these parameters providing users with feedback that helps them increase fuel efficiency.
+This motivates me to be light on the gas and shows me when hypermiling efforts are most effective.

 For the best results you need to have the car serviced and the motor tuned to achieve the best results.
 A car that is struggling to perform due to engine problems or a clogged air filter is not likely to get good gas mileage no matter how carefully you drive.

-In the same respect we all know how important tire pressure is in achieving maximum mpg.
+In the same respect we all know how important tire pressure is in achieving maximum MPG.
 Any motivated driver can learn basic hypermiling techniques.
-Even learning a few basics can improve the mileage for almost any vehicle.
+Even learning a few simple things can improve the mileage for almost any car or truck.

 Beginners to hypermiling can start by not being too heavy footed on the accelerator.
-Avoid racing to the stoplight and let the car glide to a stop.
-It takes less power to stop from lower speeds than to suddenly hit the brake, plus this means less wear on your tires.
+Do your best to avoid racing up to the stoplight and let the car glide to a stop gradually.
+It takes less power to stop from lower speeds than to suddenly hit the brakes, plus this means less wear on your suspension and tires.

 Use the cruise control, even in town.
 This isn’t just for highway driving, it’s also the way to drive a consistent speed and avoid traffic tickets.
 If you have enough distance, you can take off the cruise control and let the car decelerate toward the stoplight.

 The best hypermilers are attentive to their driving.
 They’re thinking of ways to drive that makes the most of every gallon of gas.
-Whether they are hypermiling because of sticker shock at the pump or to take on a challenge the reward is worth the effort
+Whether their motivation is because of sticker shock at the pump or to take on an epic challenge the reward is worth the effort.

 We all win when each person does something to conserve energy of any kind.
 Yes gas prices are a roller coaster ride so learn some techniques to smooth out the peaks or spike in prices.